 BRIDGES: Passing through certain arches is off limits.
-Study up, because an infraction will result in a 60-second penalty in addition to any buoy violations incurred by doing this.
+Study the Bridge Traffic Pattern, because an infraction will result in a 60-second penalty in addition to any buoy violations incurred by doing this.

 COLLISIONS: If in the process of passing or being passed, a collision occurs, the crew that causes a severe collision may be assessed a 60-second penalty.

-October in Boston can be sunny and clear in the morning, windy and cold by the afternoon.
+October in Boston can be sunny and clear when you launch, windy and cold in the Basin.
 Wear layers in the boat – if you’re coxing a bow loader, wear a water resistant jacket and pants, you’ll be much happier.
 A hat and sunglasses are important, and possibly even gloves if it’s chilly enough.

 Call a Great Race